ewaugh2/ECS189L-Project/README.md

 ## Animation and Visuals

-**List your assets including their sources, and licenses.**

-**Describe how your work intersects with game feel, graphic design, and world-building.
-Include your visual style guide if one exists.**

 ## Input

-**Describe the default input configuration.**

-**Add an entry for each platform or input style your project supports.**

 The default input configuration consist in a series of key bindings for four players that can be seen in the Settings at the main menu.
 The keybindings can be altered to customize each command to improve the game experience.